Skip to contents padding-top: 70px;

 licor_data <- calculate_peaked_gaussian(licor_data, c4_peaked_gaussian_von_caemmerer)

-With these simple commands, we have used the leaf temperature from the Licor file to calculate values of several key C4 photosynthetic parameters (Vcmax_norm, Vpmax_norm, Rd_norm, Kc, Ko, Kp, gamma_star, ao, gmc and Jmax_norm) according to the temperature response parameters specified in S. von Caemmerer (2021).
-Notice that this command calculated values of the mesophyll conductance to CO2 (gmc) in units of mol m\(^{-2}\) s\(^{-1}\) bar\(^{-1}\).
+With these simple commands, we have used the leaf temperature from the Licor file to calculate values of several key C4 photosynthetic parameters (Vcmax_norm, Vpmax_norm, RL_norm, Kc, Ko, Kp, gamma_star, ao, gmc and Jmax_norm) according to the temperature response parameters specified in Susanne von Caemmerer (2021).
+Notice that this command calculated values of the mesophyll conductance to CO2 (gmc) in units of mol m2^{-2} s1^{-1} bar1^{-1}.
 These values were estmated for Setaria viridis and may not be appropriate for all C4 plants.
-They can easily be overwritten to another value; here we will set gmc = 3.0 mol / m^2 / s / bar for maize and gmc = Inf for sorghum; in this case, the sorghum parameters determined by the fitting process will be “effective” parameters.
+Nevertheless, we will use them here.

 Now we can use calculate_total_pressure and apply_gm to calculate PCm: